Last Updated on December 15, 2023

 For example, major hotel chains still advertise you’ll find the very lowest rate by booking directly through their website.

 Want to know something?
 Don’t believe it.
-Because there are ways to save on hotels.
+Because sometimes there are better ways to save on hotels.
+There are ways to hone in on a deal and save some money.

 I’m not saying that hoteliers are lying.
 In fact, I think most of them are honest people, and are trying to give you the lowest price on their website.